rulerofoz/AnotherStockMix/README.md

 - Sony Playstation
 - Sony PSP
 - Videos
-- Others are available manually via RetroArch config.
+- MANY MORE, but they are available manually via the standalone RetroArch app.

 ### RetroArch Hotkeys